trimino/dat-design-pattern/structural/composite/README.md

 ## Applicability

 * ***Modeling Hierarchical Structures***
-  * You need to model systems where objects contain other objects, representing them as a hierarchy or tree structure
+  * You need to model systems where objects contain other objects, representing them as a hierarchy or tree structure.

 * ***Uniform Object Handling***
-  * You want your code to work the same way whether dealing with single objects or groups of objects, allowing clients to interact with all objects n the hierarchy consistently
+  * You want your code to work the same way whether dealing with single objects or groups of objects, allowing clients to interact with all objects n the hierarchy consistently.

 ## Benefits

+* ***Simplifies Object Structures***
-* **Simplifies Object Structures**: Allows creating complex objects from simpler ones, and those complex objects can be used wherever simpler ones are expected
+  * Allows creating complex objects from simpler ones, and those complex objects can be used wherever simpler ones are expected.

+* ***Uniform Object Handling***
-* **Uniform Object Handling**: Clients can interact with both single objects and group objects in the same way, reducing the need for complex conditionals in client code
+  * Clients can interact with both single objects and group objects in the same way, reducing the need for complex conditionals in client code.

+* ***Effortless Expansion***
-* **Effortless Expansion**: Adding new types of objects is straightforward and doesn't require changes to existing code
+  * Adding new types of objects is straightforward and doesn't require changes to existing code.

 ## Liabilities

+* ***Limited Type Enforcement***
-* **Limited Type Enforcement**: While it's easy to add new components, ensuring that only specific types of components are used can be difficult, often requiring run-time checks instead of compile time checks\
+  * While it's easy to add new components, ensuring that only specific types of components are used can be difficult, often requiring run-time checks instead of compile time checks.

+* ***Client Responsibility for Consistency***
-* **Client Responsibility for Consistency**: Clients must ensure that the relationships between components are maintained correctly.
-For example, if a component is removed, the client must also manage and update any related components to maintain the system's integrity
+  * Clients must ensure that the relationships between components are maintained correctly.
+For example, if a component is removed, the client must also manage and update any related components to maintain the system's integrity.

 ## UML